 With these medical mnemonics for NCLEX and other nursing examinations, you can now prepare for your test or your nursing classes.
 There are lots of mnemonics available online that can be helpful in remembering difficult nursing concepts.
 Whenever you are tired of reading your textbooks and notes, take a break and have fun learning with medical mnemonics.

 (Editor’s Note: Hello dear readers!
 We’re missing a handful of mnemonics from our original 50.
-We’re revamping this list for 2016 and we’ll be adding in brand new mnemonics very soon!)
+We’re revamping this list and we’ll be adding in brand new mnemonics very soon!)